 The phosphorus content must already be considered during the selection of raw materials or reduced by a refining process before transesterification.
 Vegetable oils and animal fats contain phosphorous in form of phospholipids.
 These can hinder the transesterification process since they act as emulsifiers and thus disrupt the phase separation.
 Phosphorus can also enter the biodiesel during production if phosphoric acid is used to break down the soaps, but it is usually easy to remove with water.
 Since phosphorus is a catalyst poison, it can affect the effect of exhaust gas aftertreatment systems.
-Currently, work is in progress to include the parameter in EN 14538.
+Work is currently underway to include the parameter in EN 14538.

-Figure 17 shows the values for the phosphorus content.
-Except for one sample in campaign 1, the contents are significantly lower than 1 mg/kg and are thus well below the standard limit of 4.0 mg/kg.
+Figure 18 shows the values for the phosphorus content.
+All samples are well below the standard limit of 4.0 mg/kg.
 The 95% quantile of the values is 0.8 mg/kg.

-Figure 17: Phosphorus content acc. to DIN EN 14107.
+Figure 18: Phosphorus content acc. to DIN EN 14107.